Contrastive Learning with Consistent Representations: Method

 \end{definition}

-DACL measures the level of consistency of a given encoder $f$ by comparing the latent deviation of the augmented view of $\bm{x}$ with the corresponding optimal latent deviation $\Omega(\bm{x};f^{*},A^{l})$ over all possible composite augmentations.
+DACL measures the level of consistency of a given encoder $f$ by comparing the latent similarity of the augmented view of $\bm{x}$ with the corresponding optimal latent similarity $l_d^{*}(\bm{v}(A))$ over all possible composite augmentations.

-With DACL, an encoder that is not fully DA consistent can be trained to be more DA consistent by minimizing the \emph{consistency loss} defined below:
+With DACL, an encoder $f_{\bm{\theta_e}}(\cdot)$ parameterized by $\bm{\theta_e}$ that is not fully DA consistent can be trained to be more DA consistent by minimizing the \emph{consistency loss} defined below: